Isuzu D-MAX 2021+ Lock up Kit Install Video Guide

 If you have a MUX with heated seats, your only option is to run the RECTANGULAR type switch to where the driver’s knee is.
 If you don’t have ANY available switch holes, you may need to activate the switch and hide it behind the dash.
 Its typically not accessed once its in the vehicle and tested.

-11. Push out a blank for the button and run the cable thru the bottom of the blank hole to poke out to the gear selector area.
+11. Push out a blank for the button (from the not visible side, it has 2 tabs) and run the cable thru the bottom of the blank hole to poke out to the gear selector area.

-12. Fit the button (one way) and insert it into the hole.
+12. Fit the button (from the driver visible side of the receptacle) and insert it into the hole, fit the green connector into the button.
 Push closed all the plastics and the button should sit flush.

 13. Cable tie any cables you wish out of the way and re-fit all plastics around the GLOVE BOX area.
 Now you can start the car…